Consulate General of the United States, Chennai: Staff

-List of Consul Generals
+List of Consuls General

 The American Library

 The American Center Chennai, formerly known as the American Cultural Center and the American Library, is located in the Consulate premises.
 The American Library was founded in 1947 as part of American Consulate at Dare House with a collection of 800 books.
 Later, the library along with the United States Information Service (USIS) moved to the Vummudiar building at 162 Mount Road, with a small reading room with attached library.
 In 1951, the library was again shifted to the Addison Building on Mount Road.
 Libraries in Bangalore, Hyderabad, Trivandrum and Guntur were organized under USIS Madras in the 1950s, and after the closure of all the regional libraries in 1969, the Chennai American Library started serving patrons throughout South India.
 Since 1969, the current American Consulate General building became the permanent home for the library.
 Ambassador Chester Bowles, who formally opened the new building, called it the 'highest point in the deep friendship and close relations between India and the U.S.' In 2000s, the library began taking materials to people by organizing road shows and traveling exhibitions in several South Indian cities.
 In September 2004, the Chennai American Library established an American Corner in Bangalore in partnership with the Bharathiya Vidya Bhavan.
 In January 2008, the library participated in the annual Chennai Book Fair.
 Of the 700,000 visitors who attended the book fair, over 8,000 people visited the American Library stall and 438 signed up for new library memberships.

 Presently, the library has a collection of over 15,000 books, 140 journals, U.S. Government publications, reports, newspapers and others, in addition to access to more than 10,000 full-texts of journals and 30,000 other electronic documents.
 The collection is particularly strong in the areas of American studies, American literature, management, law, international relations, environmental studies, and English as a second language.
 The collection can be accessed through the computerized Online Public Access Catalog (OPAC), which contains the complete holdings of all the four American Libraries in India in Chennai, Kolkata, Mumbai, and New Delhi, available on the World Wide Web.
 The library functions from 9:30 am to 5:00 pm on all days except Sundays.
 The library also has an office of the U.S.–India Educational Foundation functioning on second and fourth Saturdays of the month.

 Since 11 April 2009, the library is open to public on Saturdays, after nearly a decade.
 On 31 May 2012, Consul General Jennifer McIntyre launched a new, bi-monthly e-newsletter at the American Library, which aimed to provide updates on new books, articles, and documentaries, as well as list additions to the library's electronic collection of books and articles.